-Thank you for your continued support of the Citrus Heights Water District (CHWD or District).
+Thank you for your continued support of the Citrus Heights Water District.
 We commit to balancing current needs with planning tomorrow’s water system.

 Our Commitment To You

-Our commitment to you continues through responsive customer service, capital improvements, water efficiency programs, legislative advocacy and monitoring to protect the interests of you, our customer.
+Our commitment to you - our valued customer - is demonstrated through responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and legislative and supplier advocacy to protect your interests.
 In addition, we are planning for long-term reliability of our water supply through infrastructure replacements and expanded access to groundwater resources.

-We strive to maximize the value provided to our customers and keep our overhead low.
-With your help, we maintain and upgrade the facilities that deliver safe and reliable drinking water to over 19,900 service connections.
+We also strive to maximize value for our customers and keep our overhead low, while maintaining and upgrading the facilities that deliver safe and reliable drinking water to more than 20,000 service connections.

 - Replacing aging water mains

 - 315 water service connections installed or replaced